-Boiled down, my 2009 options were: try to get another similar communications job with a similar telecoms firm in London or try to go freelance.
-For a time I tried to do both, job-seeking and interviewing for positions I wasn’t sure I wanted.
+Boiled down, my 2009 options were: try to get another similar communications job with a similar telecoms firm in London, or try to go freelance.
+For a time I tried doing both, job-seeking and interviewing for positions I wasn’t sure I wanted.

 There was encouragement down the freelance line, which probably isn’t unusual when people first go freelance.
-You are dangled hope by a contact who promises work, like a parent holding the reins when a toddler takes their first uncertain steps.
-You may be over-dependent on a small number of clients for a while.
+You are dangled hope by a contact who promises work, like a parent holding the reins of a toddler taking their first uncertain steps.
+You may be overdependent on a small number of clients for a while.
 As I was.
 Mine came from external contacts developed in my communications role at the telecoms firm.

-But after a few years, as in full time employment, if there is no real sense of progress or development you can grow frustrated.
-Our modern enslavement to devices and reacting instantly to every single email, whatever the hour of the day, can leave you feeling anything but ‘free’.
-Home life can easily be confused and infected with work life if there is too little division.
+But after a few years, as in full time employment, if there is no real sense of progress or development, you can grow frustrated.
+Modern enslavement to devices and reacting instantly to every single email, whatever the hour of the day, can leave you feeling anything but ‘free’.
+Home-life can easily be confused and infected with work-life if there is too little division.